sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 }
 [/block]

 **Note** Each downloaded Excel file contains the data from one document.
-To combine extracted documents into one Excel file, use the Sensible API TODO LINK to excel endpoint.
+To combine extracted documents into one Excel file, use the [Sensible API](https://docs.sensible.so/reference/get-excel-extraction).